 It’s fun to speculate about tech rumors, especially when they apply to the products we use every day.
 But, every rumor is different.
 Some are likely true, while others are little more than desperate clickbait.
 On this page, we plan to keep a running tab of the most popular rumors in the tech world and contextualize them so you don’t get your hopes up—and then feel sad when they don’t pan out.

-We know that smartphone makers are already working on flexible phones that can flip open to reveal a larger screen, but it seems they're getting closer to market.
-A report from the Wall Street Journal claims that Samsung could release a folding phone as early as the beginning of 2019.
+UPDATE: Samsung confirmed the foldable smartphone that could arrive this year at the Samsung Developers conference in November.
+A report from the Wall Street Journal claimed that Samsung could release a folding phone as early as the beginning of 2019.
 When expanded, the device would have a 7-inch screen, which makes it roughly the size of a small tablet.

-Gutcheck: Early 2019 seems fairly soon, but with so many manufacturers working to bring the tech to market, it seems like a distinct possibility.
+Gutcheck: Looks like Samsung is working on stealing some of the thunder from the upcoming iPhone X and Google Pixel 3 announcements at the end of 2018.
 Apple is reportedly also rolling around the idea of a folding iPhone, which would compete with Samsung's redefined flip phone.